 The Nokia 7 Plus made its formal debut at the 2018 Mobile World Congress in Barcelona, Spain.
 The phone will be available in parts of Europe from April 18 and will cost 400 euros.
 It’s also coming to Asia and Africa.
 HMD has yet to confirm the phone will be available in North America.

 Nokia’s most recent phones have been minimalist, good-looking, and well-built.
 How will the Nokia 7 Plus compare?
 In short, it’s going to stand out a bit.
-The Nokia 7 Plus features a powder-coated aluminum case wrapped around a copper frame, but it’s not just for looks, it also hides the antenna lines to improve reception.
-There’s a black and white color option available, both featuring exposed copper flourishes highlighting the camera lenses, side buttons, and fingerprint sensor.
+The Nokia 7 Plus features a powder-coated aluminum case wrapped around a copper frame, but this is not just for looks — it also hides the antenna lines to improve reception.
+Black and white color options are also available, both featuring exposed copper flourishes highlighting the camera lenses, side buttons, and fingerprint sensor.

 What Android One’s presence means is frequent and timely software updates, very limited bloatware, a smooth user experience, and an uncluttered user interface.
 It’s definitely good news for Nokia enthusiasts.

 In addition to Android One, the Nokia 7 Plus adds Dual-sight to the mix.
 First introduced in 2017, Dual-sight allows you to use the front and rear cameras simultaneously to capture “bothies.”
 There’s also a new Pro Camera mode that allows you to mimic some of the features you’d usually find on a DSLR.

 While HMD may call the Nokia 7 Plus, “the flagship for everyone,” it definitely doesn’t pack flagship specs.
 The phone features a midrange Snapdragon 660 processor.
 But we’re glad to see there’s 4GB of RAM and 64GB of storage, as well as a MicroSD card slot supporting external storage up to 256GB.